unilad homepage

 "On behalf of the Busch family, everyone at Richard Childress Racing and all of NASCAR, we are devastated to announce the sudden and tragic passing of Kyle Busch," a statement read, on behalf of NASCAR, Kyle’s family and Richard Childress Racing.

 "Our entire NASCAR family is heartbroken by the loss of Kyle Busch," the statement continued.
 "A future Hall of Famer, Kyle was a rare talent, one who comes along once in a generation.
-He was fierce, he was passionate, he was immensely skilled and he cared deeply about the sport and fans.
-Throughout a career that spanned more than two decades, Kyle set records in national series wins, won championships at NASCAR’s highest level and fostered the next generation of drivers as an owner in the Truck Series.
-His sharp wit and competitive spirit sparked a deep emotional connection with race fans of every age, creating the proud and loyal ‘Rowdy Nation.’"
+He was fierce, he was passionate, he was immensely skilled and he cared deeply about the sport and fans."

 Advert

-News of Kyle's death was announced on Thursday (Jared C. Tilton/Getty Images)
+News of Kyle Busch's death was announced on Thursday (Jared C. Tilton/Getty Images)

-News of Kyle's death was announced on Thursday (Jared C. Tilton/Getty Images)
+News of Kyle Busch's death was announced on Thursday (Jared C. Tilton/Getty Images)

 "Our thoughts are with Samantha, Brexton and Lennix, Kyle and Samantha’s parents, Kurt and all of Kyle’s family, Richard and Judy Childress, everyone at Richard Childress Racing, his teammates, friends and fans.
 NASCAR lost a giant of the sport today, far too soon."

-The statement then concluded with a request for privacy while the family and those that knew Busch best mourn the loss of a beloved, father, husband and dear friend.
+The statement then concluded with a request for privacy while the family and those who knew Busch best mourn the loss of a beloved, father, husband and dear friend.
+A cause of death was not shared.

 The heartbreaking news of Busch’s passing comes just hours after his family revealed he had been admitted to hospital, and would miss two upcoming races in North Carolina.

-The racing icon had been due to compete at the NASCAR Craftsman Truck Series race at the speedway in Concord, N.C. on Friday, May 22 and on Sunday, May 24 at the Coca-Cola 600 at Charlotte Motor Speedway.
+The racing icon had been due to compete at the NASCAR Craftsman Truck Series race at the speedway in Concord on May 22 and on May 24 at the Coca-Cola 600 at Charlotte Motor Speedway.

 "Kyle has experienced a severe illness resulting in hospitalization," the Busch family said.
 "He is currently undergoing treatment and will not compete in any of his scheduled activities this weekend at Charlotte Motor Speedway.
 We ask for understanding and privacy as our family navigates this situation."